ausevo/ausevo.github.io/join.md

 **Want to join the Australasian Evolution Society?**

 Membership of the Australasian Evolution Society was automatically included in the registration for the 2020 and 2021 conferences.
-The membership from conference registration covers you for two years.
+The membership from conference registration covers you for two years, so if you attended one of these recent conferences, you're a member!

 If you did not attend one of these recent conferences, you can pay for an annual membership [here](https://aes.corsizio.com/c/623ce1d83b5782883219ce9a).